Get a property report and suburb profile for any property in Randwick

 Randwick rental market trends

 The rental market in Randwick has shown stability for houses, with rents remaining unchanged at $920 per week over the past year.
-In contrast, unit rents have experienced a significant increase of 11.8%, reaching $850 per week.
-This dynamic suggests a growing demand for units, making Randwick an attractive option for renters seeking vibrant community living near the city.
+In contrast, unit rents have experienced a 9% increase, reaching $850 per week.
+This dynamic reflects a growing demand for units, making Randwick an attractive option for renters seeking a vibrant community with excellent amenities and proximity to the city.

 Suburbs near Randwick